What is the MITRE ATT&CK Framework and How Does it Work?

 Campaigns represent intrusion activity tracked.
 The framework follows 14 campaigns, attributing them to a group and type of software, where available.

-The MITRE ATT&CK® Matrix contains information across numerous platforms, including Windows, macOS, Linux, PRE, Azure AD, Office 365, Google Workspace, SaaS, IaaS, network, and containers.
+The MITRE ATT&CK framework for Enterprises includes information across numerous platforms, including Windows, macOS, Linux, PRE, Azure AD, Office 365, Google Workspace, SaaS, IaaS, network, and containers.

-Tools like their APT29 diagram maps potential means of mitigation that could defeat specific techniques used against specific data source types.
-Their tools can be used to educate a team on how adversaries prepare, launch, and execute their attacks.
-Security professionals can use the information to evaluate their defenses, detect adversary actions, and create a robust plan to mitigate an attack.
+The MITRE ATT&CK Framework has tools that educate a security team on how adversaries prepare, launch, and execute their attacks.
+For example, its APT29 diagram maps potential means of mitigation that could defeat specific techniques used against specific data source types.
+Security professionals use the information to evaluate their defenses, detect adversary actions, and create a robust plan to mitigate an attack.

-The level of real-world, open-source information offered provides a rich and usable resource for understanding how adversaries are penetrating networks, moving laterally, escalating privileges, and evading security defenses.
-With this knowledge, organizations can better protect themselves based on real-world behaviors and campaigns.
+The framework’s real-world, open-source information serves as a rich and usable resource to understand how adversaries penetrate networks, move laterally, escalate privileges, and evade security defenses.
+Organizations can better protect themselves with this knowledge.

-ATT&CK matrices are helpful when role-playing threat scenarios.
+ATT&CK matrices are helpful in role playing threat scenarios.
 MITRE ATT&CK® Navigator is their web-based tool that allows teams to explore and annotate ATT&CK matrices.
 Matrices and Navigator support visualizing defensive coverage, red and blue team planning, and measuring how often detected techniques occur.
-Each matrix allows a user to see specific tactics, techniques, and drill down into each to see specific procedure examples, mitigations, detection techniques, and references to specific groups or campaigns.
+Users can drill down into specific tactics and techniques found within each matrix.
+For example, users can look at procedure examples, mitigations, detection methods to fend off specific attack groups or campaigns.

 Cisco’s Emerging Technologies and Incubation (ET&I) team is paving the way with “DevOps-friendly” cloud-native security solutions that fundamentally simplify conventional offerings.
-Built from the ground up to meet the needs of mission-critical modern applications, our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
+Our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
 Panoptica protects the full application stack from code to runtime by scanning for security vulnerabilities in the cloud infrastructure, microservices (Containers or Serverless), the software bill of materials, and the interconnecting APIs.
 And best of all, it integrates with the tools that your application development and SecOps teams are already using.
+Try Panoptica for free!